IBM-Cloud/docs/services/mobileaccess/custom-auth-ios.md

 	NSLog(@"didReceiveAuthenticationChallenge :: %@", challenge);

-	// In this sample the IMFAuthenticationDelegate immediately returns a hardcoded
+	// In this sample, the IMFAuthenticationDelegate immediately returns a hardcoded
 	// set of credentials.
-In a real life scenario this is where developer would
+In a real life scenario, a developer would
-	// show a login screen, collect credentials and invoke
+	// show a login screen, collect credentials and invoke the
 	// [context submitAuthenticationChallengeAnswer:] API

 	NSDictionary *challengeAnswer = [NSDictionary dictionaryWithObjectsAndKeys: